frankbharath/frankbharath/README.md

 ### Hi there 👋, I am Bharath

 - I am software engineer, previously worked for Zoho Corporation for 4 years.
-- Right now, I am looking for an opportunity as a full stack developer or a backend developer.
+- Right now, I am looking for an opportunity as a full stack developer, frontend or a backend developer.

 ### Technical Stack